hongyangJia/RxKotlinPermission/README.md

 **Support**

- Atlas support all Android version from Android 4.0 to 7.0
+  support all Android version from Android 4.0 to 7.0